 It's also got a tight integration with Publisher and Photo, Affinity's other programs.
 It has advanced features, custom brushes, and just about everything you need to add complex elements to your art.
 It also has a Mac OS version and works cross platform - even on tablets!

 Ah yes, Adobe Illustrator.
 The only reason that Adobe products are on this list is because the software meets a lot of business requirements.
 Adobe can handle complex designs and overall, is a powerful tool for many artists.
+There are probably entire websites dedicated to Illustrator alternatives, but some people just need to go with the real thing.

 That said, the monthly subscription can be a bit of a turn-off for some people.
 The software can also be difficult to learn, and it definitely takes a lot of time to get used to the interface.
 It's definitely not for beginners.
 But if you're looking for something with more features than Sketchbook or Inkscape, and Affinity doesn't appeal to you - you're left with Adobe.